emqx/emqx-docs/en_US/security/authz/file.md

     - `{allow, all}`：Allow all operations
     - `{deny, all}`：Deny all operations

-After the `acl.conf` modification is completed, it will not be automatically loaded into the EMQX Broker system, but needs to be performed manually:
+After the `acl.conf` modification is completed, it will not be automatically loaded into the EMQX Broker system.
+Loading needs to be performed manually:

 ```bash
 ./bin/emqx_ctl modules reload emqx_mod_acl_internal